ScriabinOp8No12/ScriabinOp8No12/README.md

 <h1>Hi I'm Nathan!
 I'm a Programmer, Pianist, Go/Baduk teacher, and Entrepreneur.</h1>

-- 🌱 You'll likely find me programming, teaching, practicing piano, watching anime, playing tennis, or hanging out with family and friends
+- 🌱 You'll likely find me programming, teaching, practicing piano, watching anime, playing tennis, playing league of legends, or hanging out with family and friends
 - ⚡ Fun fact 1: I performed a piano concerto in front of over 1000 people when I was 12 years old
 - ⚡ Fun fact 2: I started a boba company 🧋 while in college, developing my own handmade boba recipe, and sold over 1000 cups of boba over several events
-- ⚡ Fun fact 3: I achieved a "Grandmaster" equivalent rating in Go/Baduk when I was 15 years old.
+- ⚡ Fun fact 3: I achieved a "Grandmaster" equivalent rating in Go/Baduk.
 On Sundays, I volunteer by teaching at the local Go club where I originally learned to play Go, and have been doing so for the last 14 years
 - :star: I believe anyone is capable of achieving anything they want, as long as they put in the effort to learn from their mistakes, and commit to a routine for many years!
 Saying you aren't talented/gifted is just an excuse for giving up

 <h2> Languages and Tools </h2>